Paintree/FanMixer/README.md

-# fan_controller_board
+# fan_mixer
-Cheap PWM fan controller based on Blue Pill
+Cheap PWM fan mixer based on Blue Pill

 Supported MCUs: STM32F103C6T6

+The idea is to read two PWM singals from source like motherboard, and set one PWM output according to the inputs.
+Default logic sums the signals, but it can be easily adjusted in fan.c file.

+To flash the board, connect blue pill to stlink, plug blue pill to power, and stlink to PC.
+Build project with "make build" and flash the board with "make flash" command.

 commands: